AnthonyCxx/Notes-and-Writeups/C/Input and Output/Formatting Input and Output.md

 | Specifier | Result |
 | --------- | ------ |
 | .(integer) | specifies the amount of decimal places to show for floating-point numbers |
+> You can also use this to truncate strings after a certain amount of characters

 ## Flag Specifiers
 Flags alter the standard formatting specifications.